What is a Balance Sheet?

 Total Assets

-Total assets is the sum of all asset accounts and can be used to calculate the return on assets ratio.
+Total assets is the sum of all asset accounts.

 Current Liabilities